ironhack-labs/data-labs/final-project/final-project.md

 * If you are planning on doing supervised machine learning, identify the target variable you would like to train a model to predict.
 Also determine whether you will be doing regression (target variable is continuous) or classification (target variable is discrete).
 * Perform feature selection/engineering to arrive at the features you feel best represent the problem you are trying to solve.
 During this stage, you may need to normalize or scale your variables.
-* Train a couple machine learning model on the data.
+* Train a couple machine learning models on the data.
 * Evaluate the performance of the models.
 * Prepare a presentation of your findings and results.

 ### Day 4

-Should you have a fourth day of final project work, you should spend the day refining your machine learning models and your presentations.
+Should you have a fourth day of final project work, you should spend the day refining your machine learning models and your presentation.
 If you have time, you may also go back and perform additional data exploration and analysis.

 * Continue iterating on your machine learning models with the objective of optimizing their performance.
 * Organize your machine learning steps into a pipeline that performs feature selection/engineering, model training, model evaluation, and model storage.